Yibhir0/parking_geo_location/README.md

 	- yet the pictures of the map are still loading extremely slow - up to 10 		seconds minimum
 	- the request for the queries are a bit less faster. ~ 4-5 seconds within specified bounds.

-#### No siginificant changed noticeable betwen disable server cache and enabled.
+ No significant changes noticeable between disable server cache and enabled on the end user experience.
 We have to keep in mind that we are testing it with a single user (Estefan).

 - Disable cache (client) & No throttle: